-With a removable IR-cut filter, this Network Camera can automatically remove the filter to allow IR light to reach the sensor during low light conditions.
+With a removable IR-cut filter, this Network Camera can automatically remove the filter to let IR light enter the light sensor during low light conditions.

-- Auto mode
+■ Auto mode

-- The Network Camera automatically removes the filter by judging the level of ambient light.
+The Network Camera automatically removes the filter by judging the level of ambient light.

-- Day mode
+■ Day mode

-In day made, the Network Comerc quitebes on the ID out filter at all times to block infrared li - In day mode, the Network Camera switches on the IR cut filter at all times to block infrared light from reaching the sensor so that the colors will not be distorted. - Night mode In night mode, the Network Camera switches off the IR cut filter at all times for the sensor to accept infrared light, thus helping to improve low light sensitivity. - Synchronize with digital input The Network Camera automatically removes the IR cut filter when a Digital Input is triggerred. - Schedule mode
+In day mode, the Network Camera switches on the IR cut filter at all times to block infrared light from reaching the sensor so that the colors will not be distorted.

+■ Night mode

+In night mode, the Network Camera switches off the IR cut filter at all times for the sensor to accept infrared light, thus helping to improve low light sensitivity.

+■ Schedule mode